 Indigenous rangers are critical to Australia’s ability to maintain an early detection system for exotic pests and diseases in remote coastal areas across the north.
 Increasing over time, current services provided by rangers include participating in animal, plant and aquatic health surveys, insect trapping/surveillance, plant host mapping, collection and destruction of biosecurity risk material and biosecurity awareness activities in remote communities, utilising their unique skills and abilities.

-The Ranger Capability Building Grants program will run over 3 years from 2020–21 to 2022–23, building on the existing capability of Indigenous rangers and will be delivered by the department’s Indigenous Ranger Biosecurity Program.
+Initially, the Ranger Capability Building Grants program ran for 3 years from 2020–21 to 2022–23, building on the existing capability of Indigenous rangers and were delivered by the department’s Indigenous Ranger Biosecurity Program.

 Program objective